Explore

 Stripe Integration for MVPs: Accept Payments in Hours

 One of the fastest ways to validate your business model is to ask people to pay.
 Not "sign up for updates" — actually pay.
-Stripe makes this possible in a matter of hours, even for non-specialists.
+Stripe makes this possible in a matter of hours, even for non-technical founders.

 Here's the MVP-appropriate approach.